Issue Brief // Personal Liberty

 Digital privacy, biometric data, and surveillance disclosure: require full disclosure, limit tracking, and give people a real ability to opt out

-Parental rights and minors' medical decisions: parents generally retain legal authority for minors, but institutions should not be forced to initiate conflicts unless there is a clear legal or safety reason
+Parental rights and minors' medical decisions: parents generally retain legal authority for minors, and institutions should handle sensitive situations carefully, legally, and with safety in mind

 Sex education and contraception access: support medically accurate sex education and access to contraception

-School disclosure policies: schools should not be forced to out students and should handle family situations carefully and safely
+School disclosure policies: schools should handle family situations carefully, legally, and with student safety in mind

 Active Georgia Legislature